 Threads will now have an option for the users to switch to a secondary display mode that will expand the entire threads panel thus increasing the content readability and better reply formation.

 Notifications on Private Threads

 Auto Refresh: Whenever there is an update on a specific Ticket or Thread, the ticket will move up the ticket list and appear at the top.
 The assigned agent, Watchers, and other agents in the thread will get notified via

 - The bell icon on the top right shows a red dot for new notifications

 - The ‘Update’ button appears on the tickets screen notifying the agent of the number of updates

 - On the Ticket details page, you can click the Threads button on the top right to find a red dot that will notify any newly updated thread.

 - Email notification to the assigned agent and others on the ticket.

 You can search for particular thread messages along with searching for tickets.
 You can use the search bar on the top right corner to search for specific messages on any thread, tickets, contacts, solution articles, etc.

-    You can click on ‘Show Activities’ in the top right of a selected ticket to view the log of activities, including whenever a Thread is created/updated by an agent.
+You can click on ‘Show Activities’ in the top right of a specific ticket to view the log of activities, including whenever a Thread is created/updated by an agent.